 How to Play Tennis…

-If you think tennis is a hard and difficult game to learn
+If you think tennis is a hard and difficult game to learn and play -

 The Best Tennis Tips